8 Day 7 Full Peninsula

 The trails to-day consist of single-lane rocky roads and some possible water crossings and super fast two-lane dirt roads.
 Time permitting, we will have a chance to see one of the most beautiful bays in Baja, San Evaristo.

-DAY 7.
-LA PAZ TO CABO - Navigating our way back out of this major city and heading south down to our trail on this final day of an amazing trip.
+DAY 8.
+LA PAZ TO CABO - Navigating our way back out of this major city, we head south down to our trail on this final day of an amazing trip.

 We will make a slight detour, and head over to visit the Bahia de Los Metros (Bay of Dreams.)
 This is when you plan your next life move to Paradise.
 The we treat you to 170+ mile drive down the East Cape to Cabo.
-This is a fast-paced, drifting road, with some truly amazing architectural sights to see.
-Before you know it, we will be in San Jose del Cabo, at the Cabo Azul Hotel…. rubbing your eyes and asking yourself “What have I just done?”
-Some 1200 + miles later!
+This is a fast-paced, drifting road, with some truly fantastic architectural sights to see.
+Before you know it, we will be in Cabo…. rubbing your eyes and asking yourself “What have I just done?”
+Some 1500+ miles later!

-Along this trip, I have planned several more sights to visit - Missions, historical points of interest and several coastal wonders.
-I wanted to plan a great off-road trip to also include and expedition-style feel and explore a little.
-Most mornings we will have a 6am breakfast and leave by 6.30am.
+Along this trip, we have planned several more sights to visit - Missions, historical points of interest and several coastal wonders.
+We wanted to plan a great off-road trip to also include and expedition-style feel and explore a little.
+Most mornings we will have a 6am breakfast and leave by 7am.
 The earlier we leave, the more we can see throughout the day.

 Off the Grid Expeditions is renowned for putting on some of the most exhilarating off-road trips in Baja.
 Our passion for this majestic place has keep us returning year after year, and with our extensive knowledge of Baja, and “to the T” logistic planning, the Off the Grid Expeditions Crew prides itself on making your trip one you will never forget!
 This is the longest trip to the tip of Cabo and we can guarantee you nothing has been left out!